PanJason/panjason.github.io/_publications/2021-01-01-Critique-of-MemXCT-Memory-Centric-X-Ray-CT-Reconstruction-With-Massive-Parallelization-by-SCC-Team-From-Peking-University.md

 citation: ' Zejia Fan,  Yuchen Gu,  Zhewen Hao,  Yueyang Pan,  Pengcheng Xu,  Yuxuan Yan,  Fangyuan Yang,  Zhenxin Fu,  Yun Liang, &quot;Critique of “MemXCT: Memory-Centric X-Ray CT Reconstruction With Massive Parallelization” by SCC Team From Peking University.&quot; IEEE Transactions on Parallel and Distributed Systems, 2021.'
 ---
 # Abstract
-In this paper, we conduct measurement of the operational 5G and LTE on the HSR.
-We reveal the key characteristics of 5G and LTE in extreme mobility in terms of throughput, RTT, loss rate, signal quality, and physical resource utilization.
-We further develop a taxonomy of handovers in both LTE and 5G and carry out the link-layer latency breakdown analysis.
+In this paper, we reproduce a set of experiments to evaluate the overall performance and the strong scalability of MemXCT and mainly compared the results with Figs. 9 and 11 in the original paper.

 Use [Google Scholar](https://scholar.google.com/scholar?q=Critique+of+“MemXCT:+Memory+Centric+X+Ray+CT+Reconstruction+With+Massive+Parallelization”+by+SCC+Team+From+Peking+University){:target="_blank"} for full citation